format37/examiner/README.md

 * Listen the question
 * Answer by voice to microphone.
 Press Space, when you finish your speech
 * After N questions, get your speech evaluation
+* Press Escape while your voice recording, when you ready to complete the dialog
 ### Evaluation logic
 * Collect Robot's questions
 * Merging User's answers to single Text